saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

   languages (html, css, javascript).
 ---
 ### Preface:
-I've recently decided to work on a simple website, a page with my contact information, and a blog to document my progress as I work on various pro
+I've recently decided to work on a simple website, a page with my contact information, and a blog to document my progress as I work on various projects.
-jects.
 I need a setup that allows me to publish posts from a vanilla Chromebook.
 I want to focus on writing and I don't want to mess with code everytime I want to publish a blog post.

 ### Requirements:

 - minimalist/brutalist design
 - zero javascript unless absolutely neccessary